stephenprohaska/crowpanel_LVGL_calendar/README.md

 ## Features

-Easy Configuration: No hardcoding required.
-Configure WiFi and your Calendar URL directly from your phone or computer via a captive portal.
+Easy Configuration: No dedicated app required.
+Configure WiFi and your Calendar URL directly from your phone or computer

 Smart Filtering: Displays upcoming events only (from today -> next 90 days).